Henan Airlines Flight 8387: Aircraft and crew

 The aircraft involved was an Embraer E190 LR, a twin-engined jet airliner registered in China as B-3130.
 It was built in Brazil in 2008, with the manufacturer's serial number 19000223, and delivered to the airline in December 2008.
 At the time of the accident, the aircraft had flown 5,109 hours and completed 4,712 flight cycles.

 The captain was 40-year-old Qi Quanjun and the first officer was 27-year-old Zhu Jianzhou.
 The final report did not state the flight crew's experience.
-Captain Qi survived.

 Casualties

 The aircraft was in a two-class configuration with six business seats and 92 economy seats but at the time of accident had only 91 passengers.
 In addition to the passengers, the aircraft had a crew of five (two flight crew, a purser, flight attendant and security officer), for a total of 96 on board.

 Initial reports suggested that 53 people survived the crash, while 43 were found dead at the scene; later reports corrected the death toll to 42 because the body of one victim was torn apart.
 Most of the dead were seated in the rear of the aircraft.
 Of the 54 survivors, 17 had only minor injuries but two were seriously burned and died in hospital.

 Many passengers were participants of a national conference on human resources and employment, including vice minister Sun Baoshu and other officials of the Chinese Ministry of Human Resources and Social Security.
 Two participants from Chengdu were among the fatalities.

 Captain Qi survived the accident, though he sustained heavy facial injuries.